 Thomas Chappell, Senior Associate at Prudential Financial, gave the closing keynote of VOICE 2019.
 Thomas was born deaf—he didn't speak a single word throughout his entire presentation, but the audience heard his message loud and clear.

-Earlier that day, Inclusion Strategist Christina Mallon—who was diagnosed with a form of ALS that caused both her arms to be paralyzed—gave her own keynote on using Voice to empower the deaf and hearing impaired.
+Earlier that day, Inclusion Strategist Christina Mallon—who was diagnosed with a form of ALS that paralyzed both her arms—gave a keynote on using Voice to empower the deaf and hearing impaired.

 Anil Lewis from the National Federation of the Blind sat on a panel dedicated to accessibility through Voice.
 A pair of interpreters sat across them, signing questions to fellow panelist Noah Blankenship, who in turn signed his responses that were then read out to the audience.

 Most notably, when the Bruce Street School for the Deaf walked in on day one of VOICE, every single attendee fluttered their hands in the air—applauding in sign language.
 It was an amazing sight and the feeling of appreciation was palpable.
 It was yet another demonstration that ensuring inclusivity isn't some overwhelming effort; sometimes it's as simple as raising your hands in silence so people who can't hear know that they belong.

 While VOICE 2019 has ended, we still have much to reflect on and even more to look forward to.
 As you drift back into your daily routine, we hope you'll always fondly remember all the amazing people and ideas from our Summit.
 Here at VOICE, we'll be working hard to make the next one even more welcoming, inclusive, and accessible than before.